uma66/SPHJS/README.md

 # SPHJS

-# Fluid calculation algorithm  by SPH method
+# Fluid calculation by SPH algorithm.

 # Do not work・・!!